 - 10,000+ employees

-- SRI International, Charles Stark Draper Laboratory and more are here
+- SRI International, imec and more are here

 Large corporations involved in the microelectronics and nanotechnology fields in Florida include Harris Corporation, Jabil Circuit, Mitsubishi Power Systems, Raytheon Co. and Siemens Energy Inc., among others, while the presence of the microelectronics workforce has attracted companies like Apple to establish hardware engineering operations here.